Breadcrumb

 The Emergency Service is equipped to respond to any type of emergency 24 hours a day.

-The Orthopedic Surgery and Traumatology Service treats patients with orthopedic, traumatic, or congenital conditions.
+The Orthopaedic Surgery and Traumatology Service treats patients with orthopaedic, traumatic, or congenital conditions.

 Rheumatology